JEdward7777/SentenceTransmogrifier/README.md

 ```
   - `execute`
 ```
-Runs the data from from_sentaces.
+Runs the data from from_sentences.
 The results are returned using yield so you need to wrap this in list() if you want to index it.  from_sentences can be an array or a generator.